astral-sh/uv/CONTRIBUTING.md

 ## Testing

 Testing Puffin requires multiple specific Python versions.
-Bootstrap them to `<project root>/bin`:
+You can install them into `<project root>/bin` via our bootstrapping script:

 ```shell
 pipx run scripts/bootstrap/install.py
 ```

-Alternatively you can also install `zstandard` from pypi and run
+Alternatively, you can install `zstandard` from PyPI, then run:

 ```
 python3.12 scripts/bootstrap/install.py
 ```

-To run the tests we recommend [nextest](https://nexte.st/).
-Make sure to run the tests with `--all-features`, otherwise you'll miss most of our integration tests.
+For running tests, we recommend [nextest](https://nexte.st/).

 ## Running inside a docker container